jennabelle/js-testing-api-3/README.md

 ###Notes on Process###

-I really enjoyed working on this project, it was really fun learning about the Abstract Syntax Tree, Esprima, Estraverse, Escodegen, and the Ace code editor!
+I really enjoyed working on this, it was really fun learning about the Abstract Syntax Tree, Esprima, Estraverse, Escodegen, and the Ace code editor!

 Things I learned: